 There were also buttons, posters, shirts, and multiple TV commercials.
 It certainly seemed like a harmless advertising stunt, but it certainly wasn't, and it blossomed into the most unlikely story in the history of American politics.

-Sixteen years later, here's an oral history of the campaign that changed this nation forever.
+Twenty years later, here's an oral history of the campaign that changed this nation forever.

 Griffey first considered a foray into politics after sustaining a wrist injury early in the 1995 season.